 Solution 3: Using Shorter USB Cables

-Although many tech manufacturer’s claims their devices can be connected using very long USB cables, only a few of them live up to their spoken words.
+Although many tech manufacturers claims their devices can be connected using very long USB cables, only a few of them live up to their spoken words.
 In a nutshell, the more you prolong a USB cable for the connection between scanner and computer, the more signal losses will occur.

 With this being said, if you are using the scanner on the other side of the room, you should fetch another USB cable which is of shorter length and try connecting the scanner.
 Relocate it closer to your temporarily and check if this workaround works.
-If it does, it means there were the loss of signals and it was causing the computer not being able to communicate.
+If it does, it means there was the loss of signals and it was causing the computer not being able to communicate.

 Solution 4: Restarting Shell Hardware Detection

 The Shell Hardware Detection service monitors and provides notifications for Autoplay hardware events.
 This service is used as the main tool for detecting when other hardware is plugged into your system.
-This service is responsible for detecting scanners, printers, removable storage devices etc. If there is a problem with this service, your computer might not detect the scanner.
+This service is responsible for detecting scanners, printers, removable storage devices, etc. If there is a problem with this service, your computer might not detect the scanner.
 We can try restarting this service and reconnect the scanner and see how this goes.